simao-ferreira/dotfiles/DOCS/POLYBAR.md

 click-left = ~/.config/polybar/scripts/poff MENU
 ```

-It is also possible to run scripts through `type=custom/scripts`, those scripts should be allocated under `.config/polybar/scripts`
+It is also possible to run scripts through `type=custom/scripts`, those scripts should be allocated under `.config/polybar/scripts`.
-The documentation is extensive.
+The documentation on this extensive.

-To add symbols define font with symbol capacity, then `"%{T<number>}<symbol>%{T-}"` and change number to match number reference and symbol is the desired icon.
+To add symbols define font with symbol capacity, then `"%{T<number>}<symbol>%{T-}"` and change number to match font number reference and symbol is the desired icon.